tanxuanyun/Tiny-YOLO-Vehicle-Detection-and-Counting/README.md

-# Vehicle Detection and Counting with tiny-YOLO
+# Vehicle Detection and Counting with Tiny-YOLO
 YOLO a deep learning computer vision model is used to detect and count the number of vehicle on the road to determine the traffic situation.

 ## Table of Contents